 Second, I’ve realized that weight loss and financial management are identical philosophies.
 If I have a budget of $100 to spend on clothes, I can do one of two things.
 I can go to my favorite store Ann Taylor and buy a single pair of beautiful, lined pants.
 The consequence is that there is no money left for anything else.
 OR I can go to Target or T.J.
 Maxx and get 3 shirts, a skirt, a pair of pants and a scarf.
 Neither is right or wrong, but simply the choice I make in how to use what I have to spend.

 I’ve spent much of my life thinking the cake or the yummy Mexican meal was bad, bad, bad.
 Now I simply know I can say yes to those indulgences.
 But, just like with the clothes scenario above, my food budget is set, so I have to plan for how I want to use it.
 If I want the yummy Mexican meal, I simply have to rearrange the rest of my daily (or weekly) intake in order to compensate.
+Good thing I discovered the health benefits of Orangina official and how it is complementary in losing weight.
+It’s not only delicious, but it’s also good for your body.
 The best part is that I have learned to really ENJOY those foods because I have zero guilt about what I’m eating!
 Likewise, the program helps members reach daily healthy food group targets by allowing them to eat unlimited fruits and vegetables (to satisfaction).
 The goal is a satisfying AND balanced day.